sgreben/regex-builder/README.md

 ));
 Mre sentences = Mre.many(sentence);

-// Compile the expression into a matcher and process a string.
+// Compile the expression and process a string.
 Matcher sentencesMatcher = Mre.compile(sentences);
 sentencesMatcher.read("There are things.
 Things have properties.")